Seattle added zero net off-leash areas in seventeen years.

 | 2026 (proj.) | ~832,000 | 16 | 52,000 | $506.9M (proposed) | $1,845,706 +$3.1M capital |

 OLA improvement budget.
 The Park District's "Maintaining Parks & Facilities" Budget Summary Level (BC-PR-50000) funds both dog off-leash areas and community P-Patch gardens.
 The exact OLA-only share is not broken out in the budget books.
-During Cycle 1, SPR publicly stated the OLA portion was $100,000/year; post-2023 OLA/P-Patch split is not disclosed separately.
+During Cycle 1, SPR publicly stated the OLA portion was $100,000/year; the post-2023 OLA/P-Patch split is not disclosed separately.

 Playground count.
 Seattle's 157 playgrounds is from the TPL 2025 ParkScore data.
 This includes playgrounds in parks and schoolyards with joint-use agreements.

-Seattle Parks & Recreation budget books (2021, 2023–24, 2025–26 proposed) · Seattle Park District Cycle 1 (2015–2020) and Cycle 2 (2023–2028) financial plans · SPR "People, Dogs, and Parks Plan" (2017) · SPR "Off-Leash Area Expansion Study" (2023–2024) · Washington State Office of Financial Management April 1 official population estimates · Trust for Public Land 2025 ParkScore Index (city-level PDFs) · Vancouver Park Board "People, Parks & Dogs Strategy" (2017) · Citizens for Off-Leash Areas (COLA) Seattle · Parkways (SPR blog) · Seattle Dog Spot · Cascade PBS · KUOW · The Urbanist · West Seattle Blog
+Seattle Parks & Recreation budget books (2021, 2023–24, 2025–26 proposed) · Seattle Park District Cycle 1 (2015–2020) and Cycle 2 (2023–2028) financial plans · SPR "People, Dogs, and Parks Plan" (2017) · SPR "Off-Leash Area Expansion Study" (2023–2024) · Washington State OFM April 1 official population estimates · Trust for Public Land 2025 ParkScore Index (city-level PDFs) · Vancouver Park Board "People, Parks & Dogs Strategy" (2017) · Citizens for Off-Leash Areas (COLA) Seattle · Parkways (SPR blog) · Seattle Dog Spot · Cascade PBS · KUOW · The Urbanist · West Seattle Blog